Fully spectral scheme for the linear BGK equation on the whole space: Introduction

 Preserving structures in the discrete setting is crucial for observing features such as numerical hypocoercivity.
 For the Kolmogorov equation on the whole space, a finite difference was introduced in \cite{zuazua}.
 It preserves polynomial decay estimates of the solution.
 No practical implementation is proposed.
 For the spatialy inhomogeneous Fokker-Planck and linear Boltzmann equations on the torus, several methods have been developped.
 In \cite{dujardin2020coercivity}, authors build a finite difference scheme only for the Fokker-Planck equation and in \cite{bessemoulin2020hypocoercivity}, an asymptotic-preserving finite volume scheme is built for both equations.
 In these two papers, authors have to choose a finite interval for the velocity since it is not possible to implement a scheme on an infinite number of cells.
 This leads them to build an appropriate discrete Maxwellian and to choose boundary conditions.
 Later, in \cite{blaustein2024discrete}, this difficulty was by-passed by first projecting the density on the Hermite basis in velocity.
 Moreover, authors were able to deal with a non-zero potential.
 The space discretization was achieved by a finite volume scheme.
 Fluxes were chosen so that the scheme was consistant with the PDE and the mass was conserved.
 The same ideas are not practical for our work: indeed, we did not find a flux which ensures conservation of mass and energy (and more if the potential is harmonic) and such that the scheme is consistent with the equation.
 Moreover, a finite volume scheme would not be implementable on $\mathbb{R}$.

 Our approach is purely spectral.
 We project first the density on Hermite polynomials in velocity, then project the Hermite coefficients on suitable orthonormal polynomials in space.
 It is thus implementable.
 This discretization is the first to preserve every invariants depending on the harmonicity of the potential, and features numerical hypocoercivity.
 Contrary to \cite{blaustein2024discrete}, hypocercivity is established on truncated expansions rather than on the whole expansion.
 This raises the question of dependance of the hypocoercivity constants on the truncation parameters.
-In this work, only the linearized BGK operator is considered, but more general linear collision operators may be considered as long as their representation in the Hermite basis is banded.